ckuelker/quick-guide-en-us/Dev/Python/Environment/managing-dependencies-with-poetry.md

 Invalid character '\n' in string at line 11 col 81
 ```

-Which is not related to `oslo`, just a " (quote character)  was missing in line
+Which has nothing to do with `oslo`, only a " (quotation mark) was missing in
-11 of `pyproject.toml`.
-Who would have thought that?
-Actually it added `oslo`
+line 11 of `pyproject.toml`.
+Who would have guessed that?
+Actually, it added
-fine with the " (quote character) fixed:
+`oslo` just fine with the " (quote character) fixed:

 ```bash
 poetry add oslo.utils=1.4.0